Skip to main content

 • the cluster to back up (--host)

-• the local directory for the backup files (--directory)
+• a local directory for the backup files (--directory)

 For example, a cluster contains a node with IP address 1.2.3.4.
-To back up the test namespace on this cluster to the directory backup_2015_08_24, run the following command:
+To back up the test namespace on this cluster to the directory backup_2024_08_24, run the following command:

-When passing the --estimate command line option to asbackup (and skipping --directory and --output-file), asbackup creates a temporary test backup of 10,000 records from the namespace.
-It then outputs, based on the observed record sizes, an estimate of the average size of a record in the backup.
-In order to estimate the total size of the backup file or files, multiply this size by the number of records in the namespace and add 10% for indexes and overhead.
+asbackup can create an estimate of the average record size by creating and measuring a temporary test backup of 10,000 records from the namespace.
+Get this estimate with the --estimate option, skipping --directory and --output-file.
+To estimate the total size of the backup file or files, multiply the estimated average record size by the number of records in the namespace and add 10% for indexes and overhead.

 note